 If you enjoyed this post, please share in your favorite social media!
 If you have any specific questions or comments-send an email to: firstname.lastname@example.org

-Thanks for Reading and See you Soon!
+Thanks for Reading and Happy Simple Sewing to you!